 - Radiographs (x-rays) are taken of all teeth to evaluate their stability at the invisible root level.

 - The roots are planed (meaning tartar is scraped from below the gum line) until the roots are smooth again.

 - The enamel is polished to remove any unevenness left by tartar removal.

 - The mouth is disinfected and possibly treated with a fluoride sealer or plaque repellent.

-Our facilities provide extensive dental services for patients of any SVA location.
+Our facilities provide comprehensive oral health assessment and treatment services for patients of any SVA location.
 These include prophylaxis, examination of teeth and gums, polish and fluoride, sub-gingival curettage, root planning, therapeutic periodontal treatments, dental radiology, root canals (Northwest Veterinary Hospital only), and dental extractions.